A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: Integral models of Siegel modular threefolds

 \subsection{Supersingular loci}

-In this section we will give a description of the supersingular loci of $\aksp, \ahsp$ and $\apsp$.
-These are uniformised by the special fibers of Rapoport-Zink spaces which will allow us to describe their combinatorial structure in terms of Shimura sets for the inner form $G=GU_2(D)$ of $\gsp_4$.
-This description is worked out carefully for $\ahsp$ in \cite{KudlaRapoport} and we can use their results to describe the supersingular locus of $\aksp$ and $\apsp$ using Lemma's \ref{fibersofalemma} and \ref{fibersblemma}.
+In this section we will give a description of the supersingular loci of $\aksp, \ahsp$ and $\apsp$, fol owing \cite{KudlaRapoport} and \cite{YuSuperSingular}.
 It is a classical result due to Katsura-Oort \cite{KatsuraOort} that all the irreducible components of the supersingular locus of the (coarse) moduli space of principally polarized abelian surfaces are isomorphic to $\mathbb{P}^1$.
-These irreducible components intersect in a finite number of points, which correspond to superspecial abelian surfaces.
-Moreover $p+1$ irreducible components pass through every such superspecial point and their intersections are transverse.
-In Chapter 4 of \cite{KudlaRapoport} the same result is proven for a Siegel modular threefold of arbitrary neat level $U^p$ away from $p$ (but hyperspecial at $p$) and moreover they give a description of the sets of irreducible components.

-The authors of op. cit. start by defining a set $X$ of lattices on which $G(\qqq_p)$ acts and prove $G(\qqq_p)$ acts transitively on the set $X_0$ of superspecial lattices and the set $\tilde{X}$ of distinguished lattices.
-They use this to prove $G(\qqq_p)$-equivariant bijections

-where $\mathcal{B}(G_{\text{ad}}, \qqq_p)$ denotes the Bruhat-Tits building of the adjoint group of $G$.
-This is an inhomogenous tree where the vertices of the first kind have valency $p^2+1$ and the vertices of the second kind have valency $p+1$.
-Moreover they define a morphism (where the superscript `ss' denotes the supersingular locus)
+In Chapter 4 of \cite{KudlaRapoport}, it is shown that the supersingular locus of $\ahsp$ is a union of projective lines and that the irreducible components are in bijection with